The Importance of Testosterone

 What is Testosterone?

 Testosterone is a steroid hormone that both men and women make.
-Hormones are chemicals that your body makes, that are released into your bloodstream.
+Hormones are chemicals that your body produces and that are released into your bloodstream.
 They are carried to target organs.
 There, they can bind to a receptor.
 When the hormone binds to its receptor, it causes an effect in your body.

 Testosterone in Men